aerial-ace1/codecharacter-docs-2022/docs/Code Documentation/Normal Mode/Default Code/Java.md

         // we must convert to an indexable collection List<Position> allValidSpawnPositons = new ArrayList<Position>(Helpers.getAllValidSpawnPositions());

+        // If there's no defenders left,we can stop spawning and save up on coins,
+        // which are important for boosting game score if (!defenders.isEmpty()) {
             for (int typeId = 1; typeId <= Constants.NO_OF_ATTACKER_TYPES; typeId++) {
                 // Spawn the attacker of typeId at position
                 // allValidSpawnPositions[last_spawned]

                 // There are two cases when you might be panalized
                 // - Spawning at invalid position
                 // - Spawning at position where you have already spawned one attacker
                 // in the same turn
                 //
                 // We have provided helpers to check just that

                 // game class will keep track of all your spawned positions for you and
                 // provides a helper method called already_spawned_at_position(Position)
                 // to check if you already spawned in the position

                 // Mostly a good practice to check with these two helpers before spawning,
                 // to save up on accidental penalties
                 //

                 if (Helpers.isValidSpawnPosition(allValidSpawnPositons.get(lastSpawned)) &&
                         !game.alreadySpawnedAtPosition(
                                 allValidSpawnPositons.get(lastSpawned))) {

                     // If lets say you had run out of coins left, the game will just ignore
                     // the spawn
                     game.spawnAttacker(typeId, allValidSpawnPositons.get(lastSpawned));

                     // This has the starting attributes for the attacker we are about to
                     // spawn
                     // For full information about the Attributes class refer the
                     // documentation
                     // This information can be used for strategizing Attributes attackersAttributes = Constants.ATTACKER_TYPE_ATTRIBUTES.get(typeId);

                     Position pos = allValidSpawnPositons.get(lastSpawned);
                     game.log(String.format("To be spawned at Position(%d,%d)\n", pos.getX(), pos.getY()));

                     lastSpawned += 1;
                     lastSpawned %= allValidSpawnPositons.size();
                 }

             }
+        }

         // Now lets say you always want to set the target for the attackers[0] to
         // defenders[0]
         // To do that you do
-        if (!attackers.isEmpty() && !opponentAttackers.isEmpty()) {
+        if (!attackers.isEmpty() && !defenders.isEmpty()) {
-            // check if they are empty beforehand to be safe from unexpected errors game.setTarget(attackers.get(0).getId(), opponentAttackers.get(0).getId());
+            // check if they are empty beforehand to be safe from unexpected errors game.setTarget(attackers.get(0).getId(), defenders.get(0).getId());
              //lets say i want to activate the ability of the first attacker
             //check if ability wasnt activated before to avoid getting penalized if (!Game.already_activated_attacker_ids.contains(attackers.get(0).getId())) {
                 game.activateAbility(attackers.get(0).getId());